asternaut/slc-housing-dashboard-2/README.md

 * ~~Ask Sean about the way to calculate affordability given AMI~~
 * ~~Add HAND logo to header~~
 * ~~Add footer with logos and names~~
-* Add footer with logos and names
 * Change the tagline, use “A Thriving City of Opportunity for Everyone”
-* Reach out and explain that they need to add text
+* ~~ Reach out and explain that they need to add text ~~
+* work with desinger to optimize all the images